 - Zigzagged in The Backyardigans: Tasha in 'reality' is a typical girly-girl in a cute dress and takes similar parts in the pretend adventures, while Uniqua wears overalls more usually characteristic of males or Bokukkos and gets an impressively gender-neutral selection of roles.
 Then again, she is also pink with darker spots.

-- Also in Happy Tree Friends, Flaky lacks the long eyelashes of the other girls.
+- In Happy Tree Friends, Flaky lacks the long eyelashes of the other girls.
 Between this and the fact that the series has very little intelligible dialogue, there has been quite a bit of Viewer Gender Confusion.

 - Jerry of Tom and Jerry inverts this with his long eyelashes and cute face, leading to Viewer Gender Confusion for some.
 Female cats in the shorts had long eyelashes, wore lipstick, bows and sometimes female clothes.

-- Inverted majorly on The Amazing World of Gumball.
+- Inverted majorly.
 Darwin the fish has feminine eyelashes and a rather girlish voice, although his VA is a boy.
 Contrast with other female characters like Tina (a relatively realistic T-rex), Penny (a peanut with antlers), Molly (brontosaur), and Carmen (a cactus), who have very gender-neutral appearances.
 Several other male characters also have eyelashes (Richard the rabbit, Alan the balloon, the donut cop) while only about half the female ones do.

 - That said, any time a flashback shows Nicole as a child, she's always wearing a red/pink bow, likely to obscure how she looks almost identical to her own son.